 Choosing the best fitness tracker comes down to your wants, needs, and expectations.
 Each tracker is built and optimized to appeal to a particular user and fit in their lifestyle.
-The Fitbit Ace for instance is an ideal fit for children.
-Its range of features like the bold colors, waterproof features, and comparison features are perfect for children.
+The Fitbit Ace and Ace 2, for instance, are both ideal options for children.
+Their range of features like bold colors, waterproof features, and comparison features are perfect for children.

 For fitness enthusiasts that are not too involved in different activities and just need a tracker that is accurate in keeping their step count, the Fitbit Flex 2 is the best option.
 However, it does offer a variety of other features that would be handy if you decided to upgrade to morning run like heart rate monitoring.